Zendro-dev/ZendroStarterPack/README.md

 #### Access Control

-ScienceDb can be used checking access rights for every single GraphQL query received by the currently logged in user identified by the respective [JSON Web Token](https://jwt.io/) found in the request header.
+Zendro can be used checking access rights for every single GraphQL query received by the currently logged in user identified by the respective [JSON Web Token](https://jwt.io/) found in the request header.
 The user is decoded and his roles are loaded to check his access rights.
 This step is carried out by